This guide is the primary source of information for swimming holes in Victoria, Australia. Every swim has been tested by getting into the water.

-Swimming Hole Heaven provides details of the best waterholes, lakes, rivers and waterfalls for swimming
+Swimming Hole Heaven includes directions, photographs and videos of the best waterholes, lakes, rivers and waterfalls for swimming

 browse the online version, or order the full Guide to Freshwater Swimming Holes in Victoria

 in 2004, to access a curated book of my top 50 swimming experiences in Victoria.
 This site mostly survives by word of

 mouth, so if you support genuine, well researched, independent content on the web, don't forget to share it with your friends.

 Above: Discover swimming holes such as Venus Baths on swimmingholeheaven.com